CHRISTY CARLSON ROMANO

 Romano: I don't know.
 [Laughs.]
 I'm hoping to maybe stay in New York and hopefully go to another show.
 We'll see because I don't want to leave.
 I love it here, and I have such a family here and so much support and love, and I feel so blessed.
 I would love to stay around for a little while, but we'll see.
 The sunny side of the country might call me again, and I might have to try and go work in TV again.
 But I have new representation, and I have a team of people that discuss these things with me.
 Just to have been called upon to be a part of Avenue Q, I just feel honored everyday going to work.

-[ Avenue Q plays the John Golden Theatre, 252 West 45th Street.
+[Avenue Q plays the John Golden Theatre, 252 West 45th Street.
 For tickets call (212) 239-6200 or visit www.telecharge.com or AvenueQ.com.]

-"Patti LuPone at Les Mouches" (Ghostlight Records)
+FOR THE RECORD "Patti LuPone at Les Mouches" (Ghostlight Records)

 Christmas will come a month early for the legion of Patti LuPone fans when "Patti LuPone at Les Mouches" arrives Nov.
 11 from Ghostlight Records.